byu-oit/rockefeller/docs/getting-started/rockefeller-tutorial.rst

-.. _handel-codepipeline-tutorial:
+.. _rockefeller-tutorial:

 Tutorial
 ========
-This page contains a tutorial showing how to use Handel-CodePipeline to set up a pipeline using Handel for deployments.
+This page contains a tutorial showing how to use Rockefeller to set up a pipeline using Handel for deployments.

 ..
 IMPORTANT::

-    Before going through this tutorial, make sure you have installed Handel-CodePipeline on your machine as shown in the :ref:`installation` section.
+    Before going through this tutorial, make sure you have installed Rockefeller on your machine as shown in the :ref:`installation` section.

     This tutorial also assumes you already have an application with a valid `Handel file <http://handel.readthedocs.io/en/latest/>`_ configured.